x4901/kiwi-news-deploy/README.md

 ## Run the Kiwi News app

-Initialize the database by running the sync script for a few minutes:
+Initialize the database by running the sync script for some time:

 ```sh
 npm run sync